Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 4. **Chrome DevTools:**  A set of web developer tools built directly into the Google Chrome browser.
 I used these tools constantly thoughout the development cycle. https://developers.google.com/web/tools/chrome-devtools

-5. **W3C Markup Validation Service:**  Used to run all html and css code thru a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator
+5. **W3C Markup Validation Service:**  Used to run all html and css code through a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator

 ## Testing